stolostron/rhacm-docs/install/install_connected.md

-# Installing Red Hat Advanced Cluster Management when connected
+# Installing Red Hat Advanced Cluster Management for Kubernetes when connected

 Red Hat Advanced Cluster Management for Kubernetes is installed using a main operator that deploys all of the required sub-operators such as etcd, multicloud subscription, Apache Hive, and so on.